sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 In this tutorial, you have

-- Saved a cleaning fee attribute to the listing's public data in _EditListingPricingPanel_
+- Saved a helmet rental fee attribute to the listing's public data in _EditListingPricingPanel_
-- Updated the _BookingDatesForm_ and _OrderPanel_ to show and handle cleaning fee selection
+- Updated the _BookingDatesForm_ and _OrderPanel_ to show and handle helmet rental fee selection
-- Added cleaning fee to line item handling server-side
+- Added helmet rental fee to line item handling server-side
-- Updated the _CheckoutPage_ to include cleaning fee in the booking's pricing
+- Updated the _CheckoutPage_ to include helmet rental fee in the booking's pricing